 Any delays to traffic on the bridge affect both the Southern and Northern State Highway 1 motorways, so sophisticated planning and management helps keep motorists and freight moving 24 hours a day, 7 days a week.
 A dedicated team of traffic engineers monitors the bridge via live cameras.
 The cameras transmit images to the NZ Transport Agency’s traffic operations centre in Takapuna where operators can assess the traffic flow and organise emergency services and tow trucks if and when needed.

-Live traffic webcams north & south of the bridge
+Live traffic webcams north and south of the bridge

 Vector Lights on the Auckland Harbour Bridge lights up the city with clean technology.
 90,000 LEDs have been carefully installed on the Auckland Harbour Bridge as part of a ten-year smart energy partnership between Vector and Auckland Council, in collaboration with the NZ Transport Agency.